localz/spotz-sdk-android/README.md

                 <action android:name="com.localz.spotz.sdk.LOCALZ_GEOFENCE_TRANSITION_EXIT" />
             </intent-filter>
         </receiver>
-    3.2.These broadcast receivers are need to be implemented in the application(assuming com.foo.app is a package name of your application com.foo.app.receivers is a java package of your receivers).
+    3.2.These broadcast receivers need to be implemented in the application(assuming com.foo.app is a package name of your application com.foo.app.receivers is a java package of your receivers).
-        They will be invoked if device enters or exit a Spot.
+        They will be invoked if a device enters or exits a Spot.
         Example implementation can be found in this sample application.
 Typical implementation will create a notification.

         <receiver android:name="com.foo.app.receivers.OnEnteredSpotBroadcastReceiver" android:exported="false" >